gujiguj/dancing-ducks-lucy/README.md

 # Welcome to the Dancing Ducks' Portfolio Site!
-The site can be accessed at dancingduckslucy.duckdns.org:5000.
+The site can be accessed [here](https://dancingduckslucy.duckdns.org).

 ## Quickstart
 Clone the `main` branch of the repository into your own local repository.